EpiGrid Cloud Solutions Enable Rocket Mavericks to Soar Above the Clouds

-It takes just one conversation with Thomas Atchison to be infected with his passion for space.
+Thomas Atchison infects you with his passion for space in just one conversation.
 Thomas is the founder of Mavericks Civilian Space Foundation, a non-profit organization dedicated to the notion that space should be accessible to all humans, not just the government and commercial aerospace companies.
-Mavericks Civilian Space Foundation (commonly referred to as The Rocket Mavericks) was created with the idea to combine the resources of academia, amateur rocket enthusiasts, and professional from the aerospace industry to bring space exploration to the masses.
+Mavericks Civilian Space Foundation (commonly referred to as The Rocket Mavericks) combines the resources of academia, amateur rocket enthusiasts, and professionals from the aerospace industry to bring space exploration to the masses.

-This is by no means a rocketry club.
-This is a serious collaboration of engineers, scientists, students, and enthusiasts and includes oversight from the federal government.
-With that many pieces to the puzzle, practical and effective design and data collaboration are critical.
+The Rocket Mavericks are by no means a rocketry club.
+The Mavericks are a serious collaboration of engineers, scientists, students, and enthusiasts that includes oversight from the federal government.
+Practical and effective design and data collaboration are critical with that many pieces to the puzzle.
 Building rockets that can soar to the edge of our atmosphere requires a lot of knowledge.
 Thomas Atchison explained, "It isn't practical to have one team create the whole rocket design on their own.
-It is more practical to learn from the efforts of other and to collaborate when possible using the work and success accomplished by others.
+It is more practical to learn from the efforts of others and to collaborate when possible using the work and success accomplished by others.
 The desire is to create an open source style community for space exploration vehicles and technology so that we can leverage the experience of contributors while fostering the open exchange of design information.
 Design and engineering teams focus on certain elements of the rocket design.
 Creating the final product is truly a collaborative effort."

-Historically, teams have seen failures due to an inability to provide appropriate focus on the multitude of engineering requirements.
-Designing rockets that reach the edge of space requires a huge amount of technical skill in a wide array of disciplines from avionic to stabilization and propulsion.
-By distributing the design effort across many teams around the world and by creating cross-functional collaboration, the Rocket Mavericks can provide the focus each engineering requirement demands.
+Historically, teams have seen failures due to an inability to focus on the multitude of engineering requirements appropriately.
+Designing rockets that reach the edge of space requires a huge amount of technical skill in various disciplines, from avionic to stabilization and propulsion.
+By distributing the design effort across many global teams and creating cross-functional collaboration, the Rocket Mavericks can focus on each engineering requirement.

 Specialized and Distributed Design Teams

-Mavericks is made up of design teams from around the world.
-Nearly fifty individuals residing in dozens of locations around the globe made up the several design teams that comprise the Mavericks organization.
-Teams from universities in Cambridge and Oxford, England must collaborate with teams from Standford University in California.
+Mavericks include design teams from around the world.
+Nearly fifty individuals residing in dozens of locations around the globe make up the several design teams that comprise the Mavericks organization.
+Teams from universities in Cambridge and Oxford, England, must collaborate with teams from Stanford University in California.
 Engineers from Canada need to coordinate their design and analysis work with engineers in the United States.
-Teams are organized around functional elements of the rocket such as Payload Management Systems, Propulsion, Stabilization and Trajectory Analysis, and of course Mechanical Structure design.
+Organized teams oversee functional elements of the rocket such as Payload Management Systems, Propulsion, Stabilization and Trajectory Analysis, and of course, Mechanical Structure design.

-Each of these design elements requires intensive and scalable computing power to complete the analysis and simulation essential for the success of the design.
-Atchison describes the enormity of the simulation and analysis required when explaining that not only must a design team know the trajectory of the rocket, but it must also be able to predict to within 99.9% accuracy where every piece of a malfunctioning rocket would land within a predefined envelope.
-Software tools such as SOLIDWORKS PDM and the array of analysis tools available in the SOLIDWORKS portfolio proved essential in accomplishing the design objectives, but the Mavericks team faced a serious technical challenge.
-With such a widely distributed team, how can the all take advantage of the capabilities of the software tools available and still achieve the appropriate level of design collaboration and data exchange?
-This challenge is compounded by the idea that each member of the team needs to have access to serious and scalable computational power to perform the types of simulations and analysis required.
+Each of these design elements requires intensive and scalable computing power to complete the analysis and simulation essential for the design's success.
+Atchison describes the enormity of the necessary simulation and analysis when explaining that not only must a design team know the trajectory of the rocket, but it must also be able to predict to within 99.9% accuracy where every piece of a malfunctioning rocket would land within a predefined envelope.
+Software tools such as SOLIDWORKS PDM and the array of analysis tools available in the SOLIDWORKS portfolio proved essential in accomplishing the design objectives.
+Still, the Mavericks team faced a serious technical challenge.
+With such a widely distributed team, how can they all take advantage of the available software tools' capabilities and still achieve the appropriate level of design collaboration and data exchange?
+Compounding this challenge is that each team member needs to have access to serious and scalable computational power to perform the types of simulations and analysis required.

-Atchison is careful to describe the teams that make up Mavericks and the kinds of skills and expertise possessed within those teams, but nowhere on the list is IT expertise.
-So how does a worldwide collaborative of engineers, scientists, designers, and rocket experts deal with the monumental computation and IT challenge presented by their project scope?
-Of course they turn to The Cloud.
+Atchison carefully describes the skills and expertise possessed within the teams that make up Mavericks, but IT expertise is nowhere on the list.
+So how does a worldwide collaboration of engineers, scientists, designers, and rocket experts deal with the monumental computation and IT challenge presented by their project scope?
+Of course, they turn to the Cloud.
 Enter Chad Garrish and the team from EpiGrid.

 EpiGrid provides Cloud computing solutions for product development and engineering.
 EpiGrid hosts and manages engineering applications in the Cloud.
 Users access their applications with a VDI (Virtual Desktop Instance) from anywhere with virtually any device, even ultra-thin clients.
 EpiGrid enabled the Mavericks team to accelerate rocket design and validation using their flexible, scalable, and secure private Cloud environment to meet the aggressive timelines and computational demands of Mavericks' simulation, analysis, and design data collaboration.
-EpiGrid's flexible Cloud resources could be used easily and efficiently by Mavericks' teams to reduce the complications encountered during a project such as this.
+EpiGrid's flexible Cloud resources could be used quickly and efficiently by Mavericks' teams to reduce the complications encountered during a project.

-To meet the demands of this unique project, EpiGrid implemented a hybrid Cloud environment that leveraged existing network and PDM environments allowing engineers from around the world to collaborate and access critical design data.
-EpiGrid also deployed an infrastructure of Virtual Desktop Instances (VDI) to provide the computing "horsepower" required to run the intensive simulation studies demanded by the project.
-These robust virtual workstations easily provided the heavy compute power required by the types of launch simulations run by the Mavericks team and could be scaled up or down as the project demanded.
-This solution provided a scalable infrastructure and with open access to this powerful VDI whenever the hardware required was otherwise unavailable.
+To meet the demands of this unique project, EpiGrid implemented a hybrid Cloud environment that leveraged existing network and PDM environments, allowing engineers from around the world to collaborate and access critical design data.
+EpiGrid also deployed Virtual Desktop Instances (VDI) infrastructure to provide the computing "horsepower" required to run the intensive simulation studies demanded by the project.
+These robust virtual workstations easily provided the heavy compute power required by the types of launch simulations the Mavericks team runs and could be scaled up or down as the project demanded.
+This solution provided a scalable infrastructure and open access to this powerful VDI whenever the hardware required was otherwise unavailable.